 The small bowel makes up most of the digestive system and helps your body to digest food and take in vitamins.
 Cancer that starts here is called small bowel cancer.

-The small bowel is about 6 metres long and is made up of 3 parts.
+The small bowel is between 4 and 6 metres long and is made up of 3 parts.
 The:

 - duodenum (dew-oh-dean-um) – the top part of the small bowel, which connects to the stomach

 - ileum (ill-ee-um) – the lower part, which connects to the large bowel (colon)

 Most cases of small bowel cancer are found in the duodenum.